pietrodito/numbr/README.md

 ## TODO

-+ Auto-save environment after each script has been sourced and source scripts that have been modified or dependent of scripts that have been modified
++ Auto-save global environment after each script has been sourced.
+Then, only source scripts that have been modified or are dependent of scripts that have been modified
 + Do the same for data files detect if they have been modified and source dependent scripts accordingly